P-Slotkin/dataMagik/README.md

 ###How To Use:

 - Clone this repo into your project
+- If you would like to use the demo database:
+  - Open pry
+  - Type: <tt> load 'sample_models.rb'<tt>
+  - Type: <tt> DBConnection.reset <tt>
+  - Check to make sure that 'baseball.db' was created
+  - Try out the methods for the Player/Team/Owner classes
+- If you would like to use your own database:
+  - Your models must inherit from <tt>SQLObject<tt>
-- You need to require_relative './dataMagik/data_magic'
+  - You need to <tt>require_relative './dataMagik/data_magic'<tt>
-- You MUST call 'DBConnection.open(YOUR_OWN_PATH_TO_DB_FILE)' to load your SQLite3 DB
+  - You MUST call <tt>DBConnection.open(YOUR_OWN_PATH_TO_DB_FILE)<tt> to load your SQLite3 DB
   - Use the supplied methods to manipulate and query your data!

 These are sample models you might write: